ArtinJ2008/LUCAS/docs/09-emergence-and-evolution.md

 lineage graph must handle fusion, horizontal exchange, and ambiguous parentage;
 a simple binary tree is not always correct.

-For an entity class with meaningful population count \(N\), a conditional growth rate may be:
+For an entity class with meaningful population count $N$, a conditional growth rate may be:

 $$